The Toronto Maple Leafs announced the hiring of Spencer Carbery as an assistant coach on Saturday.

 The hiring comes as a bolt out of the blue as seemingly no hockey insiders mentioned Carbery as a candidate for an NHL job.
 It might have something to do with the 39-year-old signing a multi-year contract extension as recently as April of this year with the AHL’s Hershey Bears, who he coached for the past three seasons.

-Following a limited playing career spent almost exclusively in the ECHL, Carbery immediately turning his hand to coaching in 2010.
+Following a limited playing career spent almost exclusively in the ECHL, Carbery immediately turned his hand to coaching in 2010.
 After one season as an assistant coach with the South Carolina Stingrays, Carbery was promoted to head coach and Director of Hockey Operations.
 The Stingrays made the playoffs every season under Carbery’s watch, posting a 207-115-38 record.
 The 39-year-old was named the ECHL Head Coach of the Year in 2014 and remained with South Carolina for five years until opting for a move to junior hockey.

 After one year in the OHL as head coach of the Saginaw Spirit, the Providence Bruins hired the B.C native as an assistant.